rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 attribute is not provided, a random day of the week is assigned to the schedule.

-The hour and minute attributes specify the time when the backup job runs.
+The ``hour`` and ``minute`` attributes specify the time when the backup job runs.
 If either of these values isn't specified, a random time is assigned to the schedule.

-The time zone used by the schedule backup service is UTC.
+The time zone that the schedule backup service uses is UTC.

 Currently only one schedule can be active per instance.
 If an instance already has a schedule enabled, a subsequent API call to create a schedule for that